kattu99/ReadingList/README.md

 1. Zero To One: Notes on Startups, or How to Build the Future, *Peter Theil*

 ## May
 1. Dongri to Dubai: Six Decades of the Mumbai Mafia, *Hussain Zaidi*

+## June
+1. Only the Paranoid Survive: How to exploit the crisis points that challenge every company, *Andrew S. Grove*